renh/pietas/README.md

 # Pietas V0.3
 Pietas aims to be a Platform for InElastic Tunneling At Surfaces.
 It is a first-principles post-processing code based on VASP electronic structure calculation.
-We used finite difference method to calculate the change in wavefunctions along a vibration normal mode, according to the poineering works by Prof. N. Lorente et al. [PRL, 85, 2997(2000); Farady Discuss.
-117, 277(2000)].
-The current implementation is baed on our previous FORTRAN code completed around 2008 [H. Ren, JCP, 130, 134707(2009)].
+We used finite difference method to calculate the change in wavefunctions along a vibration normal mode, according to the poineering works by Prof. N. Lorente et al. [[PRL, 85, 2997(2000)](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.85.2997); [Farady Discuss.
+117, 277(2000)](http://pubs.rsc.org/en/content/articlelanding/2000/fd/b002826f)].
+The current implementation is baed on our previous FORTRAN code completed around 2008 [[H. Ren, et al. JCP, 130, 134707(2009)](http://scitation.aip.org/content/aip/journal/jcp/130/13/10.1063/1.3106235)].
 Currently only the Tersorff-Hamann approximation is implemented.

 # Requirements
  * Python (2.7+ or 3.4+)